Brand development that increases sales velocity, guaranteed.

 Goodwill Logo With Hidden Meaning

-Goodwill, a nonprofit organization that provides job training and employment services while peddling used goods, may not be an organization that comes to mind when you think of hidden things in logos.
+Goodwill, a nonprofit that provides job training and employment services while selling used goods, may not be an organization that comes to mind when you think of hidden elements in logos.
 But take a closer look at this clever logo, and you’ll see that the lowercase “g” actually doubles as a smiling face.

-This hidden message embodies Goodwill’s mission of empowering individuals, promoting positivity, and creating a friendly and approachable brand image.
+This hidden message embodies Goodwill’s mission of empowering individuals, promoting positivity, and fostering a friendly, approachable brand image.
 It’s a small but effective design element that speaks volumes about the organization’s values and personality.
-GoodWill proves how logos with hidden images work for multinational corporations and nonprofits.
+Goodwill proves how logos with hidden images work for multinational corporations and nonprofits.

 Le Tour de France